 6. Obligations of Tourlane in the event of customer complaints to facilitated service providers

 6.1 Claims must be asserted against the mediated service providers within certain deadlines which may result from the law or contractual agreements.
 As a rule, these deadlines are not met by asserting them against Tourlane.
 This also applies insofar as the customer wishes to assert claims with regard to the same travel service towards Tourlane as well as towards the service provider.

 6.2 In case of complaints or assertion of other claims against by the customer towards the service provider, the Tourlane’s respective obligations shall be limited to the provision of the necessary and known information and documents, in particular the communication of names and addresses of the facilitated service providers.

 6.3 If Tourlane accepts - even without being obliged to do so – any duty to duly forward any customer letters or notifications within any defined limitation period, Tourlane shall be held liable for timely receipt of such letter or notification by the recipient only if Tourlane has intentionally or grossly negligently failed to meet the limitation period.

-6.4 Regarding any claims of the customer against the service providers, there is no obligation on the part of Tourlane to consult the customer as regards the type, scope, amount, eligibility requirements and deadlines or other legal provisions.
+6.4 With regard to any claims of the customer against the mediated service providers, Tourlane is not obliged to consult the customer on the type, scope, amount, eligibility requirements and deadlines or other legal provisions.